cuongnd9/til/rxjs/README.md

 **What is Push?** In Push systems, the Producer determines when to send data to the Consumer.
 The Consumer is unaware of when it will receive that data.

+Promises are the most common type of Push system in JavaScript today.
+A Promise (the Producer) delivers a resolved value to registered callbacks (the Consumers), but unlike functions, it is the Promise which is in charge of determining precisely when that value is "pushed" to the callbacks.

+RxJS introduces Observables, a new Push system for JavaScript.
+An Observable is a Producer of multiple values, "pushing" them to Observers (Consumers).

+> What is the difference between an Observable and a function?
+Observables can "return" multiple values over time.

 ## Documents

 - [Introduction](https://rxjs.dev/guide/overview)